OUR MONTHLY GARDENING GUIDES

 JOBs FOR March

 The shorter days are almost behind us and spring is in the air!

 Your garden is bursting into life, it’s a time for new growth and fresh ideas as the frequent sunny days provide the opportunity to really start enjoying being outside – whether you’re planting spring bedding, growing your own or nourishing your patch!

-Nourish your soil by adding new compost to your beds and borders to prepare your soil for the season ahead and help add much-needed nutrients back into the soil, so you’re ready for planting.
+Nourish your soil by adding new compost or farmyard manure to your beds and borders to prepare your soil for the season ahead.
+This will help add much-needed nutrients back into the soil, so you’re ready for planting.

 Feed your plants to give your plants the best start this season by applying a good feed now.
 Westland’s Fish, Blood and Bone is high in phosphorus, which makes it particularly good for stimulating strong, healthy root growth.

-Now is an ideal time to plant herbaceous perennials, weather permitting.
-Lift and divide established perennial plants now to improve their vigour and create new plants for your garden.
+Now is an ideal time to plant herbaceous perennials, along as the ground isn’t frozen.
+You can also lift and divide established perennial plants now to improve their vigour and create new plants for your garden.

 Make your paths and patios picturesque by applying Algon’s organic path, patio and decking cleaner which will help remove any moss and green algae that has built up over winter and restore any surface back to it’